Court of Petty Session Records : Prosecution and litigation in the 19th century

 Where can I find more information about my ancestor's case?

 If you are anything like me, information in the Petty Session registers will frequently leave you wanting to know more details about the incidents.
 Additional information about a court case can often be found in the local newspapers of the time.
 For Ireland, Findmypast's newspaper collection is the place to go and of course in Australia, you can't go past the National Library's Trove collection of digital newspapers.

 For a 20% discount on a PRO subscription at Findmypast.com.au, click on the graphic above.

 Given the broad nature of Petty Session cases, searching these records can find family members from all walks of life.
 Whether they were landed gentry acting as (often untrained) Magistrates, Policemen prosecuting people who broke the law for a multitude of reasons, Solicitors appearing on behalf of complainants and defendants or the multitude of law-abiding people called to appear as witnesses - all appeared in the Petty Session records.

-My examples here relate to Irish and Victoria, Australia Courts of Petty Sessions, however, you will find similar records across most British and Commonwealth jurisdictions.
+My examples here relate to Irish and Victorian (Australian) Courts of Petty Sessions, however, you will find similar records across most British and Commonwealth jurisdictions.
 The first Court of Petty Sessions in Australia was established in Sydney in 1832, although it was preceded by the Bench of Magistrates when the First Fleet arrived in 1788.

 How did you go?

 I hope you find Petty Session records useful.
 If so, please let me know in the comments section at the end of this blog post.

 Disclosure: I am a Findmypast Global Ambassador and receive a free PRO subscription from the company.